How to enroll at Eastern Florida State College

 If Eastern Florida is the first college or university you will attend you’re in the right place.
 This means you’ve never attended another college and will seek a degree or certificate at Eastern Florida State College (EFSC).
 You are a high school graduate, will be a high school graduate in the term you plan to enter Eastern Florida or have a state-issued GED.
 Eastern Florida offers a variety of degree and certificate programs designed to help you transfer to a four-year college or go directly into the workforce.
 Also, we offer many non-credit courses for students who simply wish to upgrade their skills.

-Follow the steps below as you plan your EFSC educational career – and remember once you get through Step 2 and are accepted to EFSC, you can take care of many of the next steps simultaneously to keep the process moving forward.
-Click each step to reveal more information.
+Follow the steps below as you plan your EFSC educational career – and remember once you get through Step 2 and are accepted to EFSC, you can take care of many of the next steps simultaneously to keep the process moving.

 Steps to Enrollment